thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 var math = require("./math.js");
 ```

+It is a loose convention to give the variable the same name as what you are importing but this is not enforced.

 What is exported by `math.js` if it is an empty file?
 It will export an empty object `{}`.

 ```js